teoks0199/tp/docs/DeveloperGuide.md

 #### Design considerations:
 **Aspect: Details displayed:**

-* **Alternative 1 (current choice):** Details of the stalls (menu items and review) is only displayed when the view-stall command is entered.
+* **Alternative 1 (current choice):** Details of the stalls (menu items and review) are only displayed when the view-stall command is entered.
 Otherwise, only the average price of the stall and star rating will be shown.
   * Pros: The interface will not be cluttered with information.
 The menu items and detailed reviews will only be shown when users want to find out more.
   * Cons: More cards and fxml panels will be needed, making it more complicated to implement.